 Baked pears are an elegant dessert that’s easy enough to make for family dinners.
-This healthy baked pears recipe has no added sugar, and you’re not going to miss it!
+This healthy recipe has no added sugar, and you’re not going to miss it!

 Baked pears make a beautiful, elegant, delicious dessert.
-My guests loved it the other night, but it’s an easy enough recipe that I often make it for my family.
+My guests always love this dessert, but it’s an easy enough recipe that I often make it for my family, especially on the weekend.

-I know that most recipes for baked pears add brown sugar or honey, but personally, I find those unnecessary.
-To my palate, even underripe pears are plenty sweet enough, especially when baked, and there’s really no need for added sugar in these baked pears.
+I know that most recipes add brown sugar or honey, but personally, I find those unnecessary.
+To my palate, even underripe pears are sweet enough, especially when baked, and there’s really no need for added sugar.

-However, my palate might be different than most – I like my desserts rich rather than sweet (I find 90% cacao chocolate perfectly sweet for example).
-If you like your desserts very sweet, then definitely go ahead and add a tablespoon of honey to the melted butter mixture, and a teaspoon to the heavy cream before whipping it.
+However, my palate might be different than most.
+I like my desserts rich rather than sweet (I find 90% cacao chocolate perfectly sweet, for example).
+If you like your desserts very sweet, then definitely go ahead and add a tablespoon of honey to the melted butter mixture, and a teaspoon of honey to the heavy cream before whipping it.

-PS.
-Another healthy baked fruit recipe that I love and make quite often is this wonderful recipe for sugar free baked apple slices.
+In addition to baked pears, another healthy baked fruit recipe that I love and make quite often is this wonderful recipe for sugar-free baked apple slices.
 This is one of my kids’ favorite afternoon snacks in the winter!
-I also love making this healthy apple crisp.
+And I also love making this healthy apple crisp.